Distributions.jl: Definition and Modeling of Probability Distributions in the JuliaStats Ecosystem: Applications of Distributions.jl

 These transformations are either performed through macros (for \pkg{Soss.jl} and \pkg{Turing.jl}) or modifications of the compilation phases through compiler overdubbing (\pkg{Omega.jl} and \pkg{Poirot.jl} use \pkg{Cassette.jl} and \pkg{IRTools.jl} respectively to modify the user code or its intermediate representations).
 As in the \proglang{Lisp} tradition, \proglang{Julia}'s macros are written and manipulable in \proglang{Julia} itself and rewrite code during the lowering phase \citep{Bezanson2018}.
 Macros allow PPL designers to keep programs close to standard \proglang{Julia} while introducing package-specific syntax that more closely mimics statistical conventions, all without compromising on performance.
 For instance, a simple model definition from the \pkg{Turing.jl} documentation illustrates a model that is both readable as \proglang{Julia} code while staying close to statistical conventions:

-With these syntax manipulation capabilities, along with compiled language performance, the combination of \proglang{Julia} with \pkg{Distributions.jl} provides an excellent foundation for further research and development of PPLs. \footnote{ The golf putting model was ported to \pkg{Turing.jl} on \href{https://web.archive.org/web/20191210111254/https://jduncstats.com/post/2019-11-02_golf-turing/}{this post}. }
+With these syntax manipulation capabilities, along with compiled language performance, the combination of \proglang{Julia} with \pkg{Distributions.jl} provides an excellent foundation for further research and development of PPLs. \footnote{ The golf putting model was ported to \pkg{Turing.jl} in \cite{golfturing}. }